hlee131/screentime-reporter/README.md

 2. psutil (for monitoring)

 ## What are the known issues?
 1. The way the name of the active application is found prevents the application from finding the real name but rather the file name.
-This will be improved on in the future.
+2. There might be permission issues.

 ## Future Ideas
 1. Change log format from: